GetRegged/GetRegged-Windows-10-22H2-Ultimate-Gaming-Tweaks/README.md

 - **Highest Performance Power Plan**

   Experience peak performance with a tailored power management profile, ideal for gamers and users engaged in resource-intensive tasks.
-This power plan pushes your system to operate at its absolute maximum capacity during demanding scenarios.
+This power plan pushes your system to operate at its absolute maximum capacity during the most demanding scenarios.

 - **Temp Cleaner**